 Click on thumbnail to enlarge photo

 A pair of 19th C. tiger maple speed skates.
-They measure 18" long and have an old coat of shellac on the wood and blades
+They measure 18" long and have an old coat of shellac on the wood and blades.
+They're mounted on a custom-made wood stand.

 Click on thumbnails to enlarge photos